37th Training Wing: F-117 transfer to Holloman AFB

-After Desert Storm, the 37th transitioned to the Air Force Objective Wing organization, and the 37th Tactical Fighter Wing was re-designated the 37th Fighter Wing on 1 October 1991.
+After Desert Storm, the 37th transitioned to the Air Force Objective Wing organization, and the 37th Tactical Fighter Wing was redesignated the 37th Fighter Wing on 1 October 1991.

 As a result of the end of the Cold War, reduced defense budgets were the order of the day.
-In reviewing its tactical bases and the costs of maintaining them, It was determined that the 37th FW operations from Tonopah required considerable logistics support via commercial air and trucking.
-All military personnel were permanently assigned to Nellis AFB, Nevada, and were transported once each week by air.
+In reviewing its tactical bases and the costs of maintaining them, It was determined that the operations from Tonopah required considerable logistics support via commercial air and trucking.
+All military personnel were permanently assigned to Nellis Air Force Base, Nevada, and were transported once each week by air.
 Also the security requirements of the F-117A had been lessened with its introduction into the Air Force inventory as an operational weapons system.
 It was determined that a considerable amount of money would be saved by moving the F-117 operations out of the remote site at Tonopah.
 Tactical Air Command also believed, while Tonopah Airport was adequate for testing and development of aircraft, it was unsuitable as a fully operational tactical base.

-Also, the Air Force wanted to retire the F-15A/B Eagles operated by the 49th Fighter Wing at Holloman AFB, New Mexico, most of which were manufactured in the mid-1970s and were costing more and more to operate.
-As a result, plans were put in place to construct suitable facilities for the F-117A at Holloman AFB and to retire the F-15A/B models of the 49th FW.
+Also, the Air Force wanted to retire the F-15A/B Eagles operated by the 49th Fighter Wing at Holloman Air Force Base, New Mexico, most of which were manufactured in the mid-1970s and were costing more and more to operate.
+As a result, plans were put in place to construct suitable facilities for the F-117A at Holloman and to retire the F-15A/B models of the 49th.

 There was also debate about which unit designation would be adopted at Holloman.
-The 37th FW was a senior organization to the 49th FW, and initially it was announced that the 49th FW would be inactivated and the 37th would become the new host unit at Holloman.
-This was changed when General Merrill McPeak, USAF Chief of Staff, determined that the 49th had a more notable history than the 37th, would remain active and the 37th FW would be inactivated.
+The 37th was a senior organization to the 49th, and initially it was announced that the 49th would be inactivated and the 37th would become the new host unit at Holloman.
+This was changed when General Merrill McPeak, USAF Chief of Staff, determined that the 49th had a more notable history than the 37th, would remain active and the 37th would be inactivated.

-On 8 July 1992, shortly after the inactivation of Tactical Air Command and the activation of Air Combat Command (ACC), the assets of the 37th Fighter Wing was moved to Holloman AFB and was organization was inactivated; the aircraft, personnel, equipment and mission being transferred to the 49th Fighter Wing.
+On 8 July 1992, shortly after the inactivation of Tactical Air Command and the activation of Air Combat Command, the assets of the 37th Fighter Wing were moved to Holloman and was it was inactivated; the aircraft, personnel, equipment and mission being transferred to the 49th Fighter Wing.